 Hi, I’m Marisa… yoga nerd, friend of fascia, acupuncture student, mom.
 Some of you in NYC already know me as a teacher of Kula Flow, in which nerdy instruction and juicy flow are not mutually exclusive.
-I went off the yoga radar for a few years to have a kid and trade my leggings for a lab coat as I embarked on studying Chinese Medicine in British Columbia.
+I went off the yoga radar for a few years to have a kid and trade my leggings for a lab coat as I embarked on studying Chinese Medicine with a focus on orthopedic acupuncture in British Columbia.
 Since then, my perspectives on movement have shifted in subtle ways, and the bulk of my teaching time is spent collaborating with a brilliant team of physiotherapists and yoga teachers on the Threes Physiyoga Method platform.

 I’ve been teaching for 15 years, a decade of which was spent at both Kula Yoga Project in Tribeca and Bend & Bloom in Park Slope, as well as teaching private clients all over NYC.
 The trainings which have influenced me the most are:

 • Yoga Union’s 500-hr level with Alison West, including Yoga for Backcare & Scoliosis

 • Kula Yoga Project’s Advanced 75-hr Intensive with Schuyler Grant

 • Threes Physiyoga Method’s 100-hr Advanced Training with Diana Zotos

 • Diploma of Acupuncture at Pacific Rim College, Victoria, BC

 • Doctor of Traditional Chinese Medicine (DTCM) at Pacific Rim College (in progress)

 • Functional Range Conditioning Mobility Specialist (FRC ms) certification